infozenfrance/Phraseanet-Docs/en/User/Guide/Stats.rst

 .. topic:: The essential

     Numerous statistics are available in *Phraseanet*.
-In the *Phraseanet Production* interface, they are visible in the *Popularity* tab of the document (:doc:`voir section Afficher <Afficher>`).
+In Production, stats on the documents are published in the tabs of the detailed view.

-    Statistics have a dedicated interface, *Phraseanet Report*, in which the user can find a general dashboard that allows to visualise the website activity and to consult some detailed reports.
-    *Phraseanet Report* allows to get statistics on a period, on a type of information and for one or several Phraseanet bases or collections.
+	**Report** gives more detailed informations on the site's activity.

 Reports are sorted in 4 tabs :